You'd be surprised at how much money you spend on useless stuff.

 Budgeting is the most crucial aspect you can do to start directing your financial future.
 What is zero-dollar budgeting?
 It's a form of budgeting where every dollar has a name and a place.

 You budget every penny that comes into your bank account.
 That way, you know where every dollar you spent went, allowing you to analyze and adjust for future improvement.
 Furthermore, it keeps you from wasting your money on useless stuff!

 3. Limit Your Subscription Plans

 We live in a world where subscriptions are almost as automatic as the subscriptions themselves!
-With accounts on your smartphone, you can mindlessly subscribe to or purchase in the Appstore without even realizing you did so!
-They just tac it onto your account and charge you without you even realizing it happened.
+With accounts on your smartphone, you can mindlessly subscribe to or purchase in the Appstore without realizing you did so!
+They just tac it onto your account and charge you without realizing it happened.

 Free Cell Service

 While canceling your subscriptions, consider giving up your expensive cell phone plan.
 There are legitimate ways you can earn free cell phone service.